-Flowering trees are always an attractive feature for your garden and the magnolia is a long-time favorite.
-A broad-leaved evergreen known for its bold flowers this tree, a part of our natural landscape, has been commemorated on US coins and in many other ways through the nation’s history.
+Flowering trees are always an attractive feature for your garden and the Magnolia is a long-time favorite.
+A broad-leaved evergreen known for its bold flowers and a part of our natural landscape, this tree has been commemorated on US coins and in many other ways through the nation’s history.
 That’s just one of the many reasons it deserves a place in your garden though.
-There are hundreds of magnolia varieties, in a range of shapes and sizes to cover any situation, so you’re guaranteed to find one that suits you perfectly.
+There are hundreds of Magnolia varieties, in a range of shapes and sizes to cover any situation, so you’re guaranteed to find one that suits you perfectly.

-Magnolia grandiflora, or the Southern Magnolia, is found in the southeastern USA from Virginia down to Texas, and its range extends inland to East Texas and Oklahoma.
+Magnolia grandiflora, or the Southern Magnolia, is found in the southeastern USA from Virginia down to Texas, and its range extends inland to Oklahoma.
 Wild trees can grow to 120 feet tall or more, and the timber is valuable for making high quality furniture.
-Ornamental varieties tend to be smaller, although often still impressive; the Edith Bogue cultivar is a fairly typical example of a larger garden magnolia, but a very attractive one that offers the possibility of having a magnolia tree further north than is usually possible.
+Ornamental varieties tend to be smaller, although often still impressive; the Edith Bogue cultivar is a fairly typical example of a larger garden Magnolia, but a very attractive one that offers the possibility of having a Magnolia tree further north than is usually possible.

 The Magnolia is a southern tree that does best in warm, humid climates, but the distinguishing feature of Edith Bogue is that it handles colder winters better than most other varieties.
 Suitable for USDA plant hardiness zones 6 to 9, this tree will grow well through the Magnolia’s traditional range but can also thrive further north in locations like Saint Louis, where most Magnolias would quickly expire in winter.
 Towards the northern limits of its range, it does tend to shed some leaves in harder winters but will recover with new growth in spring.